 While there are many nutritional programs out there, LifeScape vets out the science, technology and efficacy of each one before prescribing them to any patient.
-Our doctors and nutritionist may work with you on any number of customized programs for healthy diet, weight management, resolving dietary deficiencies or addressing inflammatory foods that may be leading to chronic conditions or illness.
+Our doctors and nutritionist partner with you to determine the best plan of action to help you live your most beautiful life - inside and out!
+Programs include nutritional counseling, weight management, resolving dietary deficiencies or addressing inflammatory foods that may be leading to chronic conditions or illness.

-Through a series of appointments, we will learn how to best help you with your nutrition and healthy eating goals.
-There are so many factors that influence how we eat in today’s busy world and we will do our best to help you find the healthy habits that may work best for you.
+Through a series of sessions, we identify how to best help you with your nutrition and clean eating goals.
+There are many factors that influence how we eat in today’s busy world - and how we feel as a result of that.
+We are diligent about identifying options to help you find the healthy habits that work best for you.

 This blog post was originally published January 10, 2018.